 Students assigned to a room type that does include a kitchen will have "conventional cooking" privileges (including toaster ovens, electric fryers, electric grills, as well as all other appliances allowed for non-kitchen room types).
 Do not leave items unattended on the stove or in the oven at any time.
 This includes rooms in the following residence halls:

 - Gamma 5-9

 - Greek chapter houses in the kitchen facilities only

-Residents with non-permitted appliances may be subject to the Housing Judicial Process.
-The resident will also be assessed a $50.00 fine and/or the resident will be instructed to remove the item(s) immediately.
+Residents with non-permitted appliances may be subject to the Housing Student Conduct Process.
+The resident will be instructed to remove the item(s) immediately.